Beyond Direct Generation: A Decomposed Approach to Well-Crafted Screenwriting with LLMs: Case Study

 The script generated by our DSR framework not only successfully fulfills the dramatic objectives of the scene but also exhibits strong narrative tension.
 The characters are vividly portrayed with distinct personalities, effectively capturing the witty and dynamic confrontation between the mother and her mischievous son in a compelling manner consistent with their established characterizations.
 Furthermore, the pacing within the scene is skillfully managed, balancing action and stillness and building suspense through multiple plot turns.
 Notably, the moment when Fang Xiaobao unexpectedly reveals the "elopement" information as a means of self-preservation is particularly surprising and dramatically effective.

-In contrast, the screenplay generated by Gemini-2.5-Pro fails to capture Fang Xiaobao’s playful and rebellious nature.
-It omits any depiction of the mother-son relationship and reduces Fang Xiaobao’s role to a mere messenger who delivers information in a flat, uneventful manner.
+In contrast, the screenplay generated by Gemini-2.5-Pro fails to capture Fang Xiaobao's playful and rebellious nature.
+It omits any depiction of the mother-son relationship and reduces Fang Xiaobao's role to a mere messenger who delivers information in a flat, uneventful manner.
 As a result, the scene lacks emotional depth and dramatic intensity, rendering the narrative overly straightforward and uninspired.

 In summary, this case study demonstrates that our DSR framework produces screenplays with richer characterization, better-controlled pacing, and stronger dramatic engagement compared to Gemini-2.5-Pro.